 historian Walter A. McDougall and David Eisenhower.

-Many of the scholars are reputable, if not exactly dissenting against U.S. and Israeli belligerence towards Iran.
+The vast majority of the scholars are reputable.
 But two of the scholars who educated high school teachers about Iran last weekend are proponents for overthrowing the Iranian government: former Bush administration official Michael Doran and Wall Street Journal opinion writer Sohrab Ahmari.

 Doran taught a session titled, “The US and Iran in Geopolitical Perspective,” with Ahmari lecturing on “The Iranian Revolution and the Rise of Islamism.”